 II.
 3. Lapse or Revocation of Membership

 Members, student members and community mental health agency members of the Alliance who fail to pay dues for three months from the date of the first dues billing shall have their membership lapse.
 The executive committee may waive the requirement of payment of dues under unusual conditions.
 Revocation of Membership.
 All Alliance members are expected to remain in good standing within their professional organization and licensing board.
 Should an Alliance member lose his or her good standing, he or she will be suspended from the Alliance until his or her good standing is restored.

 III.
 1. Officers

-The officers of the Alliance shall be the president, president-elect, past president, secretary, and treasurer.
+The officers of the Alliance shall be the president, co-president, president-elect, past president, secretary, technology chair, and treasurer.

 III.
 2. Term and Election

 Terms shall begin July 1 of any given year.
-The president shall serve as president-elect for one year, president for two years, and past-president for one year.
-Elections for president-elect shall occur in even-numbered years.
-The secretary and treasurer shall serve for two-year terms and shall be elected in odd-numbered years.
+The president shall serve as president-elect for one year, president for one year, co-president for one year, and past-president for one year.
+The secretary and treasurer shall serve for two-year terms.
 Terms are renewable without election.

 III.
 3. Elections